ARLINGTON, Texas -- For the second consecutive night, the Texas Rangers used late-inning heroics to overcome the Los Angeles Angels.

 Adrian Beltre knotted the game at 11-11 with two outs in the ninth by bringing home Ian Kinsler from second -- Kinsler's third run of the game.

-The left-hander pitched six innings, striking out six despite giving up four earned runs on eight hits.
+Texas starter Derek Holland wound up with a no-decision.
+The left-hander pitched six innings, striking out six while giving up four runs on eight hits.

-His bullpen gave up seven runs in the key seventh and eighth, three being charged to Joakim Soria -- the first against the pitcher this season -- and one picked up by Tanner Scheppers.
+His bullpen gave up seven runs in the seventh and eighth, three charged to Joakim Soria -- the first against him this season.
+Tanner Scheppers gave up four runs, though only one was earned.

-Texas, having ended a 26-inning scoreless drought in Monday's 4-3 walk-off win over the Angels, pushed six runs across the plate in the first four innings of Tuesday night's contest.
+Texas, having ended a 26-inning scoreless drought in Monday's win over the Angels, pushed six runs across the plate in the first four innings Tuesday.

-Wilson, departing after four innings, ended a streak of three consecutive starts with a win after allowing six earned runs on 11 hits.
-The left-hander had thrown at least 6 2/3 innings in each of his last five starts.
+Angels starter C.J.
+Wilson allowed six earned runs on 11 hits in four innings.
+The left-hander had thrown at least 6 2/3 innings in each of his previous five starts.

 Wilson is winless in six starts against his former club.

-Notes: Angels manager Mike Scioscia was ejected from the game in the bottom of the second for arguing a call made at first.
+NOTES: Scioscia was ejected from the game in the bottom of the second for arguing a call made at first.
 The ejection was his second of the season and 36th of his career. ...
-Elvis Andrus extended his hitting streak to 12 games with a double in the first inning. ...
-Lance Berkman jogged the bases and took an indoor batting cage session before the game.
-Berkman said he will make his decision soon about if he will return. ...
-Howie Kendrick became the ninth player in Angels history to reach 1,000 hits after he singled in the eighth.
+Texas SS Elvis Andrus extended his hitting streak to 12 games with a double in the first inning. ...
+Rangers DH Lance Berkman jogged the bases and took an indoor batting cage session before the game.
+Berkman said he will make his decision soon about if he will return this season from a hip injury. ...
+Angels 2B Howie Kendrick became the ninth player in Angels history to reach 1,000 hits after he singled in the eighth.